Your Eberspacher Heater Not Working? Here’s How to Troubleshoot & Fix It

 Examine Air Intake and Exhaust Systems

 Efficient airflow is critical for optimal heater operation.
-Check the air intake and exhaust for any blockages, such as debris or ice, that could restrict airflow and lead to overheating or shutdowns.
+Check the air intake and exhaust for any blockages, such as debris, ice, or bird nests that could restrict airflow and lead to overheating or shutdowns.
 Ensure the pipes are properly connected and undamaged, as this prevents airflow issues and maintains the heater’s efficiency.

 Assess the Temperature Sensor

 Inconsistent heater performance may indicate an issue with the temperature sensor.
 Test the sensor’s resistance using a multimeter, comparing the results to the manufacturer’s specifications.
-Replacing the sensor if it is faulty or provides inaccurate readings can resolve erratic heater behaviour and restore consistent operation.
+Replacing the sensor if it’s faulty or provides inaccurate readings can resolve erratic heater behaviour and restore consistent operation.

 Inspect Wiring and Connections